hexatedjuice/hexatedjuice/README.md

 hi, i’m @hexatedjuice

-i'm a senior in highschool and dabble in cybersecurity
+i'm a freshman at the university of texas at austin and dabble in cybersecurity

 contact me at hexxated@gmail.com